imagingbook/imagingbook-calibrate/README.md

 It does not include interest point detection and point correspondence calculations.
 See this extensive [**report**](https://www.researchgate.net/publication/303233579_Zhang%27s_Camera_Calibration_Algorithm_In-Depth_Tutorial_and_Implementation) for details.

+This implementation is part of the [imagingbook project](https://imagingbook.com).
-This project is built with Maven and depends on [**ImageJ**](https://imagej.nih.gov/ij/), the [**imagingbook-common**](https://github.com/imagingbook/imagingbook-public) library and [**Apache Commons Math**](http://commons.apache.org/proper/commons-math/).
+It is built with Maven and depends on [**ImageJ**](https://imagej.nih.gov/ij/), the [**imagingbook-common**](https://github.com/imagingbook/imagingbook-public) library and [**Apache Commons Math**](http://commons.apache.org/proper/commons-math/).